vigetlabs/craft-starter-module/README.md

     AIRTABLE_API_KEY
     AIRTABLE_BASE
     ```
-    Using the base ID from the Craft Inventory Airtable
+    Using the base ID from the Craft Inventory Airtable and the API key from 1Password for the Viget Airtable account.